dendronhq/dendron-site/vault/dendron.topic.workbench.md

 If you click on an item anywhere other than the arrow, it will open that note in your editor.

-### Types of Backlinks
-There are currently two types of backlinks available in the Backlinks view: `Linked` and `Candidates`.

-`Linked` backlinks are regular [[wiki links|dendron.topic.links#wiki-links]] that are pointing to the current note.

-`Candidate` backlinks are plain text words that match the name of the current note, which can potentially be converted into a (linked) backlink.

 #### Linked backlinks
 If your current note has a linked backlink to it, you can see them in a subtree labeled `Linked` after expanding each source item.